 One of the most common side effects after suffering a stroke is difficulty with speech.
 This can be very frustrating for the stroke victim and can make recovery all that much more difficult.
-Speech therapy is an essential part of stroke rehab, as it offers the patient the ability to recover the ability to communicate.
+Speech therapy for stroke patients is an essential part of rehab, as it offers individuals the ability to recover the ability to communicate.

 How Does Stroke Affect Speech?